constantinchik/dotfiles/ReadMe.md

 Script and it will install all the required packages as well as apply all the dotfile configurations on your machine

+The automatic installaction covers almost everything, except for the plugins installation in tmux (this cannot be done with the shell command).
+To install those packages in tmux click `Ctrl+s I`.

 ### Manual installation